-DEF : Displays the Diesel Exhaust Fluid (DEF) level as a bar graph with individual segments that illuminate from Empty (E) to Full (F).
+DEF: Displays the Diesel Exhaust Fluid (DEF) level as a bar graph with individual segments that illuminate from Empty (E) to Full (F).
+Metric clusters will show 0 to 1 instead.
 When LOW appears on the display and the segments turn red, add DEF as soon as possible.
-For a guide on how much DEF to add, see Diesel Exhaust Fluid \Rightarrow 20.
+For a guide on how much DEF to add, see Diesel Exhaust Fluid

-Fuel Filter Life Remaining : This display shows an estimate of the fuel filter's remaining useful life.
+Fuel Filter Life Remaining: This display shows an estimate of the fuel filter's remaining useful life.
 If 90% Fuel Filter Life Remaining is displayed, it means 90% of the current fuel filter life remains.
 The fuel filter life system will alert when to change the fuel filter on a schedule consistent with your driving conditions.